-The Children and Families Act 2014 introduced changes to the way SEN and disability (SEND) will work in England.
-Education, Health and Care Plans (EHC plans) will gradually replace Statements and will bring together all the education, health and care needs of the child.
-Statements already in place will gradually be converted to an EHC Plan by April 2018.
-There are differences in SEN law in Scotland, Northern Ireland and Wales.
+The Children and Families Act 2014 introduced Education, Health and Care Plans (EHC Plans) which bring together all the education, health and care needs of the child.
+There are differences in SEN Law in Wales, Scotland and Northern Ireland.
 Please contact the BDFA Education Advisor for advice on this.